Expo 2005: Location

 The main site of the Expo was a forested area in Nagakute, east of Nagoya, covering an area of about 1.73 km2.
 A smaller area of 0.15 km2 nearby, accessible by gondola from the main site near Seto was also part of the Expo.
 Great care was taken to build the pavilions out of recycled or recyclable materials, to minimize environmental impact on the site, and to provide environmentally friendly transportation to and within the Expo area.

 The cost of the Expo has been estimated at 340 billion yen ($3.3 billion).
 However, the recorded 22,049,544 visitors greatly exceeded the target of 15,000,000 and the Expo made a profit of over 10 billion yen.

 The nearby city of Toyota also held some related events, although there was no special area set aside.

 The area in Nagakute can be reached from Nagoya by subway (Higashiyama line) to the last stop in Fujigaoka, followed by a ride on the newly built Linimo magnetic levitation train.

 Participants

-121 Participants of countries set date for their own Pavilions.
+122 participating countries set a date for their own pavilions.

-In regards to the companies & municipality, the ones who were present are as follows:
+In regards to the companies and municipality, the ones who were presented are as follows: